Did you promise yourself that this was the last year you’d spend hours polishing silver after hosting the holidays?

 If you can identify a professional listing, click the link and check to see if it lists the item’s weight, like above.
 Make a note of the weight for later.

-Should You Go Ahead and List Your Sterling Silver Tableware on eBay?
+Should You List Your Sterling Silver Tableware on eBay?

 There are pros and cons to selling silver on eBay.
 On the upside, you’ll likely get the highest price for your sterling silver.
 On the other hand, selling privately means taking lots of pictures, listing individual pieces, and individually shipping each order.